Conical cap

 \[ \varphi = \frac{o}{O}\cdot 360^{\circ} = \frac{52}{195{,}53}\cdot 360^{\circ} \doteq 95^{\circ}44'. \]

-Annie and her parents create a hat out of a circular sector with an approximate radius of 31 cm and a central angle of approximately \(96^{\circ}\).
+Annie and her parents create a hat out of a circular sector with a radius approximately 31 cm and a central angle of approximately \(96^{\circ}\).